Parent's Section

 Talk about plants

 To support our pollinators, we need to choose the plants that are best adapted to their needs.
 This means creating native gardens with the plants that are naturally suited to our local ecosystem.
 It doesn’t take a lot of space to create the perfect environment for pollinators.
 Even a few containers of flowers can attract hungry bees and butterflies.
 Find some plants you can plant with your child at home that encourage the growth of pollinator species.
-To learn more about how you can attract pollinators, check out this PDF by the U.S. Forest Service.
+To learn more about how you can attract pollinators, check out this link by the U.S. Forest Service.

 Looking for some bee and butterfly friendly plants?